18.104.22.168 Suitable work

 Financial suitability of a job for principal carer parents

-No principal carer parent is required to accept a job offer or continue in a job which fails to make them financially better off compared to not doing the job.
+No principal carer parent is required to accept a job offer or continue in a job that fails to make them financially better off compared to not doing the job.
 If a principal carer parent is not at least $50 per fortnight better off than if they did not accept or continue in that job, then they are able to decline the job offer or leave the job.

-The following items should be taken into account by employment services providers and Services Australia in assessing whether a job is financially suitable:
+The following items should be taken into account by employment services providers, the digital services contact centre and Services Australia in assessing whether a job is financially suitable:

 - gross wages from the job

 - personal income tax liabilities

 - the drop in income support payment as a result of the gross income paid

 - out of pocket child care costs incurred in order to undertake the work (after taking into account CCS, additional child care subsidy (ACCS) (transition to work) and/or other subsidies, or assistance such as through the Employment Fund)